Common Sense Media Review

 What's the Story?

-In CLIFFHANGER, when a plane crashes into some mountains, ranger Gabe Walker (Sylvester Stallone) goes to the aid of the survivors.
-But what Walker doesn't know is that they are in fact a gang of criminals -- led by Eric Qualen (John Lithgow) -- who try to use Walker to locate some stolen money lost during the crash.
+In CLIFFHANGER, when a plane crashes into the Rocky Mountains, ranger Gabe Walker (Sylvester Stallone) goes to the survivors' aid.
+What Walker doesn't know is that they're in fact a group of criminals—led by Eric Qualen (John Lithgow)—who try to use Walker to locate stolen money lost during the crash.
+With the loot scattered and time running out, will Walker find a way to save himself from the greedy gang?

 Is It Any Good?

-A commercial smash upon its release in 1993, this action adventure was nominated for three Oscars for its sound and special effects.
-As might be expected, the latter has aged as the years have gone by, but the main thing that lets Cliffhanger down is a plot as thin as the high-altitude air that surrounds it.
-Stallone is typically committed in the role of Walker, a talented but troubled ranger.
-But not even Sly flinging himself into the movie's set pieces or the lengthy fight scenes can endure this blockbuster.
-Likewise, Lithgow has little use for his talents, cast as Qualen, the predictably British leader of a stranded gang of thieves who are in need of better one-liners as much as they are a rescue party.
+A commercial smash upon its release in 1993, this thrilling action adventure was nominated for three Oscars for its sound and special effects.
+As might be expected, the latter have aged as the years have gone by, but the main thing that lets Cliffhanger down is a plot as thin as the high-altitude air that surrounds it.
+Stallone fully commits to the role of Walker, a talented but troubled ranger.
+But not even Sly flinging himself into the movie's set pieces or the long fight scenes can save this blockbuster.
+Likewise, Lithgow has little use for his talents, cast as the predictably British leader of a stranded gang of thieves who needs better one-liners.
+Not to mention the film's outdated views on women in the workplace and on people of color.

-While it's unfair to judge '90s special effects by today's standards, the liberal use of green screens date the movie at the points where it should be at its most dramatic.
-Instead it's the mountain range setting, a nerve-wracking opening scene, and a midair heist between aircraft that are the main attractions of this tired '90s action movie.
+Finally, while it's unfair to judge '90s special effects by today's standards, the liberal use of green screens dates the movie at points where it should be at its most dramatic.
+Instead, it's the mountainous setting, a nerve-wracking opening scene, and a midair heist between aircraft that are the main attractions of this throwback action movie.

 Talk to Your Kids About ...